Wage Theft Program

 The purpose of the ordinance includes: eliminating the underpayment or nonpayment of wages; eliminating unfair economic competition by "unscrupulous businesses," and relieving the public burden of subsidizing employees of "unscrupulous businesses."

-The Miami-Dade County Board of Commissioners approved an ordinance prohibiting "Wage Theft" in the county.
-The new ordinance became effective on February 28, 2010, governed by the Miami-Dade County Home Rule Amendment and Charter, including among others, Sections 1.01 and 2.02 A and Chapter 22 of the Code of Miami-Dade County.
+The Miami-Dade County Board of Commissioners approved an ordinance prohibiting "Wage Theft" in the county, effective February 28, 2010, governed by the Miami-Dade County Home Rule Amendment and Charter, including among others, sections 1.01 and 2.02A and Chapter 22 of the Code of Miami-Dade County.

 Filing a Wage Theft Complaint

-If a settlement between you and the employer cannot be reached, the County will attempt to serve the employer notice of the complaint via certified mail.
+Once a completed affidavit has been received, the County will attempt to serve the employer notice of the complaint via certified mail.
 This notice allows the employer to respond to the claim within 21 days of receipt.
-You also have the option of retaining the services of a court appointed process server to ensure delivery of notice, if certified mail sent by Small Business Development is undeliverable.
+You also have the option of retaining the services of a court-appointed process server to ensure delivery of notice, if certified mail sent by the Consumer Protection Mediation Center is undeliverable.